A global map of how Field Notes, operational patterns, and Doctrine entries connect across the site.

 - Doctrine 03: Interfaces Are Where Systems Break, So They Require Stewards, Contracts, and Ownership

-Schema as Sovereignty Subtitle: Why Federated Systems Fail at the Seams
+Schema as Sovereignty: Why Federated Systems Fail at the Seams

 - Annex L: The Rosetta Stone for Data Teams: Bridging the Gap Between Technicians and Executives